BAK2K3/hard-drivers/README.md

 ### Wireframes

+Due to the resolution of the wireframe documents, it is recommended that these PDFs are downloaded, rather than using Github's native PDF viewer.

 * Header/Footer Wireframe: [Version 1](./assets/wireframes/header-footer-wireframe.pdf) | [Version 2](./assets/wireframes/header-footer-wireframe-v2.pdf)
 * Index Page Wireframe: [Version 1](./assets/wireframes/index-wireframe.pdf)
 * About Page Wireframe: [Version 1](./assets/wireframes/about-wireframe.pdf) | [Version 2](./assets/wireframes/about-wireframe-v2.pdf)